-A: A hearing officer is a designated person hired by the district who conducts the hearing.
-The hearing officer's report is advisory only and the superintendent may accept or reject all or any part of it.
+A: A hearing officer is a designated person hired by the District who conducts the hearing.
+The hearing officer's report is advisory only and the Superintendent may accept or reject all or any part of it.

-Q: If I move in or out of the district, do the discipline records follow?
+Q: If I move in or out of the District, do the discipline records follow?

-A: Yes, the district is required to forward all records, including discipline.
+A: Yes, the District is required to forward all records, including discipline.

-Q: Will my child's discipline record keep him/ her out of accelerated classes?
+Q: Will my child's discipline record keep them out of accelerated classes?

-A: Decisions for classes are based on grades, student motivation, teacher recommendation, and not discipline.
+A: Decisions for classes are based on grades, student motivation, teacher recommendation and not discipline.

-O: Do police have the rights to enter a school?
+Q: Do police have the rights to enter a school?

-A: Yes, if a crime has been committed, if police have a warrant for an arrest or if police were invited.
+A: Yes; if a crime has been committed, if police have a warrant for an arrest or if police were invited.